Over 1,700 voluntary organisations work in the criminal justice system.

 The wider voluntary sector

 The voluntary sector includes charities and non-profit organisations that are not registered charities.
-People also talk about the third sector and civil society, which is a broader term, incorporating all those that are not statutory or private sector, including Housing Associations, Universities, and Trades Unions.
+People also talk about the third sector, the voluntary, community and social enterprise (VCSE) sector and civil society, which is a broader term, incorporating all those that are not statutory or private sector, including Housing Associations, Universities, and Trades Unions.

 In January 2018, the Charity Commission reported that there were more than 168,000 charities with a collective income of £75 billion.
 NCVO’s 2018 Almanac states that, in 2015-6, there were between 390,000 and 900,000 civil society organisations, with a total income of £200.1 billion.
 There were an estimated 166,001 voluntary sector organisations with a combined income of £47.8 billion.
 The sector employed around 880,500 people, many highly trained and qualified professionals.